 The objectives and policies presented in this Plan provide guidance to address important issues to the local community.
 In doing this, the Neighbourhood Plan is a key component of a broader Parish Plan that has aspirational objectives to improve the Parish and achieve a better environment in which to live.
 The focus of the Neighbourhood Plan is the definition of policies to guide future development within the designated area in line with these objectives.

-This Neighbourhood Plan is prepared within the context of the adopted Cherwell Local Plan Part 1 2011-2031 (CLPP1), the saved policies of the adopted Cherwell Local Plan 1996 (CLP) and the Cherwell Local Plan Part 2 (CLPP2).
-Policy Villages 1 of the adopted local plan identifies Weston-on-the-Green as a Category A settlement, the second smallest in this group.
+This Neighbourhood Plan was prepared within the context of the adopted Cherwell Local Plan Part 1 2011-2031 (CLPP1), the saved policies of the adopted Cherwell Local Plan 1996 (CLP) and the former Cherwell Local Plan Part 2 (CLPP2).
+Policy Villages 1 of the adopted local plan identifies Weston-on-the-Green as a Category A settlement.Weston-on-the-Green is the fourth smallest of the Category A settlements.
 Policy Villages 2 of the adopted Local Plan 2011-2031, which seeks to distribute growth across the Rural Areas, provides for an additional 750 dwellings in Category A villages, in addition to windfall sites and planning permissions for 10 or more dwellings.
 As of 31st March 2017, there are 86 dwellings remaining from the Policy Villages 2 requirement.
 At 31st March 2018, the total number of housing completions in Weston-on-the-Green between 2011 and 2018 was 17.
 The number of dwellings with planning permission but not yet built equals 23 (source CDC Housing land supply update2).

 The Oxford Green Belt was designated to protect the rural setting of settlements and maintain the character of the intervening countryside by restraining development pressures within the Green Belt and this is captured in policy ESD14 of the Cherwell Local Plan.
 The outer boundaries of the Oxford Green Belt were approved in 1975.
 A number of villages are washed over by the Green Belt and the villages of Bletchingdon, Merton, Murcott and Weston on the Green lie partly within and partly outside the Green Belt.
-The boundary of the Green Belt in Weston-on-the Green is shown in Figure 1.
+The boundary of the Green Belt in Weston-on-the Green is shown in Figure 5.